-Truth in Memoir – Three Tips For Including Safe “Guess-timates”
+Truth in Your Memoir – Three Tips For Including Safe “Guess-timates”

 When writing a memoir or family history, you will inevitably come across bits of information that you want to include, but which you cannot verify.
 Once you have ascertained all the facts that can be checked, other truths may become evident.
 But these truths may not be of the sort that anyone can authenticate.
 For instance, you believe your parents were not in love with one another.
-Can this be proved.
+How to honor the truth in your memoir?
+Can this be proved?
 Not likely.
 All you can do is infer the truth.

 These truths can flesh out your stories and add meaning which would otherwise be lacking.